 - Use up your leftovers: You will definitely have some leftover prosciutto, leftover chicken, and thyme.
 We usually make this two nights in a row.
-If you don't want to eat grilled cheese twice in one week, use the prosciutto in this mahi-mahi saltimbocca or as the topping on a pizza.
-Oh, and save the chicken carcass and thyme in your freezer to make stock, or put them to work in this excellent chicken and dumplings soup.
+If you don't want to eat grilled cheese twice in one week, use the prosciutto in this arugula and prosciutto pizza.
+Oh, and save the chicken carcass and thyme in your freezer to make stock.

 - 4 slices sourdough bread (or other large sandwich bread slices)

 - 4 slices prosciutto

 - 4 slices havarti cheese

 - 2 oz gruyere cheese (½ cup, finely grated)

 - 1 cup rotisserie chicken (1 cup, shredded)

 - 2 tablespoons mayonnaise (or sour cream or plain greek yogurt)